docker-archive/birthdaysite/content/contributing/graphics.md

 3. Optionally, write a `README.txt` file to explain your work.

-	For example, if the image should go into a specific point in the documentation, explain where the image goes and provide the page URL in your README.
+	For example, if the image should go into a specific point in the documentation, explain where.
+Also, include the document's URL in your README.

-3. Submit the source files and completed license <a href="https://dev.dockerproject.com/c/share" target="_blank">on Discourse</a>.
+3. Submit the source file(s), `README.txt`, and completed license <a href="https://dev.dockerproject.com/c/share" target="_blank">on our Discourse share</a>.

 {{< help >}}